 learndirect is one of the UK’s leading distance learning providers.
 Enrolling on our courses provides you with instant access to your learning material so you can start studying right away.
 You will also have access to a dedicated tutor who will help you through the process.
 Check out our blog for useful tips on how to get the most out of your study experience.

-Click below to sign up to our NEBDN certified and GDC approved, National Diploma in Dental Nursing.
-Places are limited so don’t delay.
+If you want to become a dental nurse, but a dental nurse apprenticeship isn't for you, click below to sign up to our NEBDN certified and GDC approved, National Diploma in Dental Nursing.
+Places are limited so don’t delay!